Who will be the Freestyle Champion this year?

 - The battle will be judged by the following criteria : Creativity, Technique, Improvisation – Each criteria is worth 5 points (1 being the lowest and 5 being the highest) providing a maximum of 15 points per judge, per competitor (45 max points) We will also have a panel of judges choosing who had the “Best Flow”, was the “Most Entertaining” and had the “Best Tricks”. – These are separate awards from the Freestyle Battle Champion award.

-- The competition has three rounds – 1st is the qualification round and 2nd is the semi finals, third is finals.
+- The competition has two rounds – 1st is the qualification round and 2nd is finals.
 The number of battles in the 1st round depends on the number of competitors.
-Only the best (highest scoring) 6 competitors compete in the semi final round (i.e. there are 3 final battles in each category) and the final top 2 in each division move to the Finals.
+Only the the final top 2 in each division move to the Finals.

 - In the Qualification round athletes compete on static pole.
-The pole is changed to the spin for the Semi Finals for both categories, for Finals the competitors must use both spin and static.
+For Finals the competitors must use both spin and static.

-- In the Qualification round, competitors have 40 seconds x 2 to perform, in the Semi Finals, competitors have 45 seconds x 2 to perform and in the Finals, competitors have 1 min 20 seconds to perform.
+- In the Qualification round, competitors have 45 seconds x 2 to perform, in the Finals, competitors have 1 min 20 seconds to perform.

 - Competition pairings will be done after applications close and will not be announced until the competition.
 This will be done by random draw.